When can I have sex after being pregnant?

 Vaginal lubrication, such as over-the-counter (OTC) creams or gels, may be useful in relieving the symptoms of vaginal dryness.
-If you are using barrier-method birth control, using a water-based lubricant is recommended to avoid weakening the latex.
+When using barrier-method birth control, choose a water-based lubricant to avoid weakening the latex.

-Sex following childbirth may feel different.
-This is due to reduced vaginal muscle tone and capacity for stretching.
-This laxity in vaginal tone is often temporary, however, and is affected by a range of factors, such as genetics, the size of the baby, the number of previous births, and the use of Kegel exercises.
+Sex following childbirth may feel different due to reduced vaginal muscle tone and limited capacity for stretching.
+This is often temporary, however.

-Hormones can cause a variety of interesting - and, at times, inconvenient - symptoms.
-For example, during sexual intercourse, your breasts may leak milk due to the hormonal response to orgasm.
-Try pumping before having sex to reduce this symptom.
+Hormones can cause a variety of unusual and, at times, inconvenient symptoms.
+For example, during sexual intercourse, a woman's breasts may leak milk following a hormonal response to orgasm.
+Try pumping before sex to reduce the occurrence of leaking breast milk.

-Kegel exercises of the pelvic floor muscles can help provide strength and stability to the vaginal area following the delivery of an infant.
+Kegel exercises of the pelvic floor muscles can help provide strength and stability to the vaginal area following delivery.

-They are simple and can be performed almost anywhere.
+They are simple, and a person can perform them almost anywhere.

 The first step is to find your pelvic floor muscles.
-These can be easily located by stopping the flow of urine next time you visit the bathroom.
-The points at which you feel the strain are the pelvic floor muscles.
+A person can locate these by stopping the flow of urine the next time they visit the bathroom.
+The points at which a person feels the strain are the pelvic floor muscles.

 Follow these steps to perform a Kegel correctly:

-- Relax the muscles in your chest, abdomen, thighs, and buttocks.
+- Relax the chest, abdomen, thighs, and buttock muscles.

-- Break for 5 to 10 seconds and repeat this 10 times.
+- Break for 5 to 10 seconds and repeat ten times.

-You should be able to increase the duration of each squeeze and the number of sets as the pelvic floor muscles become stronger.
+A person will be able to increase the duration of each squeeze, and the number of sets as their pelvic floor muscles strengthen.

 Over time, this should help make sex less painful and more enjoyable.

-Having a reliable method of birth control following delivery is important to prevent unintended pregnancy.
-If you are interested in immediate contraception, consider barrier options, such as condoms, or progestin-only contraceptives, such as Depo-Provera or the mini-pill.
+People interested in immediate contraception should consider barrier options, such as condoms, or progestin-only contraceptives, such as Depo-Provera or the mini-pill.

-The timing for a copper or intrauterine hormonal device or utilizing a fitted barrier method of contraception such as a diaphragm or cervical cap should be discussed with your healthcare provider.
+People who would prefer to use a copper or intrauterine hormonal device or a fitted barrier method of contraception, such as a diaphragm or cervical cap, should discuss options with a healthcare provider.

-If you are interested in combination birth control methods containing both estrogen and progesterone, such as pills or a vaginal ring, speak with your healthcare provider to see if this option is right for you.
+People wanting to use combination birth control methods containing both estrogen and progesterone, such as pills or a vaginal ring, should also speak with a healthcare provider to see if this option is right for them.

-The timing of resuming sexual intercourse following the birth of a child is ultimately a personal decision.
-Women should speak with their partner and healthcare team about any concerns that may be present.
+The point at which people decide to have sexual intercourse following the birth of a child is a personal decision.
+Couples should speak to each other and their healthcare team about any concerns they may have.